dddrrreee/cs340lx-25aut/labs/10-bluetooth/README.md

 unsigned int BCM43430A1_hcd_len = 30049;
 ```

-In theory, we could just send all of the bytes to the device for step 4 with a simple for loop and calls to `pl011_put8()`.
+For step 4, we could theoretically just send all of the bytes to the device for step 4 with a simple for loop and calls to `pl011_put8()`.
 However, if we look very carefully, we can realize that these bytes are just a sequence of commands sent one after the other, each containing a chunk of the patch.
 Therefore, we really should be respecting the flow control we implemented in the previous part.
 To do so, instead of just sending the bytes, we are going to interpret them and send them using the `bt_send_command()`, which we have already programmed to respect flow control.